MorrellLAB/BAD_Mutations/README.md

 By far, the slowest part of BAD_Mutations is fetching CDS sequences and converting them to BLAST databases.
 This may take up to several hours, depending on your network and disk speeds.
 The databases and FASTA files take up approximately 4GB, as of October 2015.
-As more genomes are sequnced and annotated, this figure will increase.
+As more genomes are sequenced and annotated, this figure will increase.

-For a typical barley gene (~3000bp), BAD_Mutations can generate a phylogenetic tree and multiple sequence alignment in approximately 5-10 minutes on a dekstop computer (Intel i7 2.8GHz).
+For a typical barley gene (~3000 bp), BAD_Mutations can generate a phylogenetic tree and multiple sequence alignment in approximately 5-10 minutes on a desktop computer (Intel i7 2.8GHz).
 Note, however, that this figure can vary depending on the gene you are using.
 Rapidly evolving genes will be much more difficult to align and estimate phylogenies from, and will take longer.
 Also note that